Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (See also Notes below)

 This convoy joined up with Convoy KS 3 on June 7 (external link - Iron Baron is also listed).
 According to A. Hague, Davanger arrived Brest June 14.
 Left Brest independently for Falmouth on June 20 and arrived Falmouth June 22.
-(This voyage to Brest is not mentioned in the document from the Norwegian Archives).
+(This voyage to Brest is not mentioned on the archive document).

 21.06.1940